 The annual report to governors on examination success including an appendix relating to minority group attainment.
-This information will not be made available to the public, because the small number of pupils/students representing the different protected groups would make it possible for these pupils/students to be identified and this would be in breach of the Data-Protection Act and extant GDPR regulations.
+This information will not be made available to the public, because the small number of learners representing the different protected groups would make it possible for these learners to be identified and this would be in breach of the Data-Protection Act and extant GDPR regulations.

-In the annual target setting exercise, the performance committee of the GB may set separate targets for different protected characteristics if this is considered necessary and appropriate, basing the targets on current attainment and the attainment of similar pupils/students nationally where this is known.
+In the annual target setting exercise, the Performance Committee of the GB may set separate targets for different protected characteristics if this is considered necessary and appropriate, basing the targets on current attainment and the attainment of similar learners nationally where this is known.

-If the GB consider it necessary a sample of pupils/students including pupils/students from varied racial groups will be given a questionnaire on an annual basis to enquire about instances of abuse or bullying related to protected characteristics.
-This will be an anonymous questionnaire.
+If the GB considers it necessary a sample of learners including learners from varied racial groups will be given a questionnaire on an annual basis to enquire about instances of abuse or bullying related to protected characteristics.
 Victims of assault or bullying will be asked if this relates to a protected characteristic.
 This information will be reported to the Governor Pupil Discipline Committee in its final meeting of any academic year.

-All disciplinary data on pupils/students with protected characteristics will be collected and made available to the Headteacher when required.
+All disciplinary data on learners with protected characteristics will be collected and made available to the Headteacher when required.